JontySinai/jontysinai.github.io/_posts/2020-04-19-understanding-bayesian-inference.md

     P(\; \mathscr{D} \;|\; \theta \;).
 \\]

 It is through the likelihood that we encode the optimality of \\(\theta\\) into the posterior, which is defined by the degree to which \\(\theta\\) is a good fit for the data.
 Strictly speaking the likelihood is a function of \\(\theta\\) - we assume the data has been observed and is fixed.
-With this point of view the likelihood can be interpreted as the *likelihood of the observed data occuring, given the possible values of \\(\theta\\)*.
+With this point of view the likelihood can be interpreted as the *likelihood of the observed data occurring, given the possible values of \\(\theta\\)*.
 A higher likelihood indicates a better value of \\(\theta\\).

-> * In fact many machine learning loss functions are derived from the likelihood, usually in the form of the negative log-likelihood (applying the log transformation the likelihood helps for numerical stability purposes, especially over a large dataset).
+> * In fact many machine learning loss functions are derived from the likelihood, usually in the form of the negative log-likelihood (applying the log transformation to the likelihood helps for numerical stability purposes, especially over a large dataset).
 > * The likelihood function does not need to strictly be a probability distribution.

 Now we can use Bayes' Theorem to write down a formula for the **posterior distribution** of \\(\theta\\):